 It’s your responsibility to work with them to come up with action plan of specific steps to take in order to correct behaviours.
 Create a list of actionable, measurable goals, both for the short and long term.

 8. Follow up

-Lastly, as I mentioned before, nothing discussed in this performance review should come as a surprise.
-If it has, then you, as a manager, need to re-visit how often and to what extent you’re providing your employee (mentee) with continuous feedback and mentoring.
+Lastly, as we mentioned before, nothing discussed in this performance review should come as a surprise.
+If it has, then you, as a manager, need to re-visit how often and to what extent you’re providing your employee with continuous feedback and mentoring (more on that here).

 If you were unlucky enough to give your employee a negative review this year, it’s probably a good idea to start taking steps to prevent the same thing from happening next year.
-Later this week, we’ll discuss what to do now, to have a better performance review experience next year.
+An ounce of prevention, as they say, is worth a pound of cure.

 For more on performance reviews, check out this episode of Safe for Work, the Workopolis podcast:

 How GE replaced a 40-year-old performance review system